 Additionally, some states have an implied good faith assumption that the grantor is free to transfer ownership and title.

-Keep in mind that a quitclaim deed transfers ownership of a property only.
+Keep in mind that the document allows the ownership transfer of a property only.
 Therefore, if the grantor has a real estate mortgage on the property, they’re still responsible and liable for that mortgage.

 When to Use a Quitclaim Deed